pmdevita/CreeperHeal2/README.md

 You'll need to setup GitHub Maven repo, there's an example in the .m2 folder and you can find more instructions [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).

+If you are working on any of the ServiceProvider classes, disable incremental compilation.
+There's some sort of bug where it might drop one from the changes between builds.

 ## Bstats

 ![img](https://bstats.org/signatures/bukkit/CreeperHeal2.svg)